 Official Import Rules

 Chile requires a current rabies vaccination and a government-endorsed veterinary health certificate issued within 10 days of travel.
+The health certificate must be bilingual — written in both Spanish and the official language of the country of origin — as required under SAG Resolution 6508/2021.

 A microchip is recommended but not strictly required.
 No import permit is needed for personal pet cats.
 SAG (Servicio Agrícola y Ganadero) inspects animals on arrival at Santiago (SCL) airport.

 Chile is rabies-free in domestic animals since 1972, making it one of the safest destinations in the Americas.